 Safety markers that matter

-- Clear safety briefing: not rushed, not mumbled, and actually understandable.
+- Clear safety briefing: not rushed, understandable, and actually helpful.

 - Life jackets that fit kids properly: correct size range and worn when required.